borderzero/terraform-provider-border0/docs/resources/socket.md

   ssh_configuration {
     hostname            = "127.0.0.1"
     port                = 22
+    authentication_type = "username_and_password"
     username            = "some_user"
-    authentication_type = "border0_certificate"
+    password            = "from:file:/path/to/password/file"
   }
 }

-// create another SSH socket and link it to a connector that was created with Terraform resource "border0_socket" "example_another_ssh" {
+// create another SSH socket and link it to a connector that was created with terraform resource "border0_socket" "example_ssh_border0_certificate_auth" {
-  name              = "example-another-ssh"
+  name              = "example-ssh-border0-certificate-auth"
   recording_enabled = true
   socket_type       = "ssh"
   connector_id      = border0_connector.example.id // link to a connector that was created with terraform